weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 - 40 0-10 Uf) -fa] <e

 if n is taken large enough.
-By Theorem 6.6, f € %(«).
+By Theorem 6.6, f  \in  %(«).

 6.10 Theorem Suppose f is bounded on [a,b], f has only finitely many points of discontinuity on [a,b], and a is continuous at every point at which f is discon- tinuous.
-Then f € R(x).
+Then f  \in  R(x).

 Proof Lete > 0 be given.
 Put M = sup |f(x)|, let E be the set of points at which f is discontinuous.
-Since E is finite and a is continuous at every point of E, we can cover E by finitely many disjoint intervals [u;, v;] = [a,b] such that the sum of the corresponding differences a(v;) - a(u;) is less than €.
+Since E is finite and a is continuous at every point of E, we can cover E by finitely many disjoint intervals [u;, v;] = [a,b] such that the sum of the corresponding differences a(v;) - a(u;) is less than  \in .
 Furthermore, we can place these intervals in such a way that every point of En (a, b) lies in the interior of some [u;, v;].
 THE RIEMANN-STIELTIES INTEGRAL 127